lijianweizhuwei/CMPT886/project/update2_Model.md

 ![Alt text](../image//SelectionDAGBuilder.jpeg)

-LLVM SelectDAG legalization phase is an iterative process, first widen the vector to a power of two, and after that we split, promote, scalarize, ...
+LLVM SelectionDAG legalization phase is an iterative process, first widen the vector to a power of two, and after that we split, promote, scalarize, ...

 The legalization phase contains both **Type Legalization** and **Instruction Legalization**, the transformation cost which is the second level cost is mainly introduced by **Instruction Legalization**, because there're memory operations in **Instruction Legalization**.